Hermit-commits-code/spicy-reads-pwa/ROADMAP.md

 ---

-_Last Updated: September 25, 2025_
+_Last Updated: October 16, 2025_
 _Next Review: Weekly team sync_

 > **Note**: This roadmap is a living document.
-We'll update it weekly based on user feedback, technical discoveries, and market opportunities.
-The spice rating system is our killer feature - let's make it amazing! 🌶️📚
+Update weekly based on user feedback, technical discoveries, and market opportunities.
+The spice rating system is our killer feature – let's make it amazing! 🌶️📚